screwdriver-cd/guide/docs/user-guide/local.md

 - You can't delete the setting in use

 ### use subcommand
-You can switch a setting in use
+You can switch a setting in use.

 ```bash
 $ sd-local config use <name>